enormandeau/stacks_workflow/README.md

 - Less parameters
 - Faster (5-10X depending on dataset)
 - Recommended overall analyses and much better for big datasets

-1. Filter STACKS or STACKS2 VCF minimally and create graphs:

 ```
 # Filtering SNPs in VCF file output by STACKS1 or STACKS2 minimaly